jmschnei/jmschnei.github.io/_publications/2018-01-01-editors-proceedings-of-the-lrec-2018-workshop-on.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Georg Rehm.
-(2018).
-"Editors: Proceedings of the LREC 2018 Workshop on Language Resources and Technologies for the Legal Knowledge Graph." *editors.
+(2018). \"Editors: Proceedings of the LREC 2018 Workshop on Language Resources and Technologies for the Legal Knowledge Graph.\" *editors.
 Proceedings of the LREC 2018 Workshop on Language Resources and Technologies for the Legal Knowledge Graph, Miyazaki, Japan, 5 2018.
 12 May, http://legalkg2018.lynx-project.eu.*."
 ---